Trndi - CGM Data on Desktop & Raspberry Pi

 NOTE: You don’t need to create a user if you’re already using Follow!

 Firstly, you need to create a Follow user, the name and password doesn’t matter.
-Creating a user enables the data-sharing.
+Creating a user just enables the data-sharing.

 Enable Follow

-Secondly, you need to enable Follow in your Dexcom app
+Secondly, you need to enable Follow in your Dexcom app.

 Setup Trndi

-1. Use the drop-down and choose Dexcom
+1. Use the drop-down and choose Dexcom (with your region)

-2. Enter your Dexcom username, this is not the share user - it’s the account you log-in to Clarity/the app with
+This is not the Dexcom Share username - it’s the account you log-in to Clarity and the app with

 3. Enter your Clarity/app password